LIMUNIMI/RicordiArchiveOMR/README.md

 2. remove staff-lines: `./preprocess.sh`; if it stops, you can restart it
 3. `pdm run preprocess`

+After this, you will find two files ending with `_nostaff.jpg` and `_nostaff.json` for each file in the archive, containing the image without staff and the data about that image (original file name, list of blobs, etc.).
+You will also find a directory ending with `_nostaff` for each file in the archive, containing the list of blobs, each in `png` format and accompanied by a `.json` file containing the position, the parent image path and the annotations (after the _Data Entry_ step).

 ## Data Entry

   `pdm run data_entry`